How to Build University Start-up Ecosystems

 Efficient Ecosystem Navigation: The Pattern of Connected Nodes

-- Peter the Disconnected Founder vs. Liam the Highly Connected Founder
+- Peter and Liam, the Disconnected vs. Highly Connected Founder

 - Shared Data, Aligned Goals